alarner/CodeFriends/notes/000-development-environment/windows.md

     ![Windows Subsystem for Linux option screen shot](./images/enable-windows-subsystem-linux-windows-10.webp)
 6. Click the OK button.
 7. Click the Restart now button.
-8. After your computer restarts, install [Ubuntu from the Microsoft Store](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?irgwc=1&OCID=AID2000142_aff_7593_159229&tduid=%28ir__61iffalgm0kftxpwxkqdydtlre2xneyigakslxxg00%29%287593%29%28159229%29%28%29%28UUwpUdUnU72700YYwYg%29&irclickid=_61iffalgm0kftxpwxkqdydtlre2xneyigakslxxg00&activetab=pivot:overviewtab). **Be sure to write down the username and password that you choose when going through this installation process.**
+8. After your computer restarts, install [Ubuntu from the Microsoft Store](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?irgwc=1&OCID=AID2000142_aff_7593_159229&tduid=%28ir__61iffalgm0kftxpwxkqdydtlre2xneyigakslxxg00%29%287593%29%28159229%29%28%29%28UUwpUdUnU72700YYwYg%29&irclickid=_61iffalgm0kftxpwxkqdydtlre2xneyigakslxxg00&activetab=pivot:overviewtab). **Be sure to write down the username and password that you choose when going through this installation process (when typing your password, it will appear as if you are not typing.
+Simply put in the password and press enter.)**
 9. Open Hyper Term that you downloaded above.
 10. Press `ctrl ,` and find the following lines:
     ```